-Of course, there is a tempting alternative-simply to dismiss evidence we do not like.
-I know personally of one paper (Rubinstein (2003)) that presented the results of several experiments aimed at refuting the hyperbolic discounting theory.
-An editor of a very prestigious journal, which has published many of the hyperbolic discounting papers, justified his decision to reject the paper as follows: "Ultimately this seems like a critique of the current approach which is right in many ways, but criticisms and extensions of existing research are best sent to more specialized outlets."
+Of course, there is a tempting alternative - to simply dismiss evidence we don't like...
+I know personally of one paper, (Rubinstein (2003)), which presented the results of several experiments aimed at refuting the hyperbolic discounting theory.
+An editor of a very prestigious journal,^{fn7} which has published many of the hyperbolic discounting papers, justified his decision to reject the paper as follows: "Ultimately this seems like a critique of the current approach which is right in many ways, but criticisms and extensions of existing research are best sent to more specialized outlets."

 Taking a more serious approach, we are faced here with the dilemma of how to respond to experimental evidence.
-We want our assumptions to reflect reality, but you can put together any combination of reasonable assumptions and be certain that someone will find an experiment to defeat your theory.
-So how can we proceed given the fact that rejecting assumptions using experimental results is so easy?
+We want our assumptions to reflect reality, but you can put together any combination of reasonable assumptions and someone will find an experiment to defeat your theory.
+So how can we find a balance between our desire for reasonable assumptions and the fact that rejecting assumptions using experimental results is so easy?